 8. Don’t Forget Outdoor Space

-Whereas the front of a house determines curb appeal, the yard, porch, or patio space can sell buyers on the lifestyle that living there provides.
+While the front of a house determines curb appeal, the yard, porch, or patio space can sell buyers on the lifestyle they could enjoy there.

 The backyard is a popular place for entertaining and socializing, especially for families with kids.
 Tidying up the yard and addressing any safety issues like a wobbly porch railing or broken fence could be easy fixes.